Learn The Technique!

 Right this way for a step-by-step slideshow of the techniques used in this recipe!

 - 1 teaspoon salt

-- 2 quarts frying fat (lard, crisco, or neutral oil)
+- 2 quarts fat (lard, crisco, or neutral oil) for frying

 - 2 1/2 cups confectioner's sugar

 - 1 teaspoon vanilla

 In a large bowl, whisk together flour, cocoa powder, salt, and baking powder and set aside.
 In a smaller bowl, whisk eggs for 1 minute, until they are lightened.
 Add the sugar, melted butter, and buttermilk and whisk immediately for an additional minute.
 Add the wet ingredients to the dry and mix together with a large rubber spatula, until they come together.
 Do not overmix.